-It is also much stronger than the second one.
+It is also much stronger in terms of caffeine, compared to the second one.

 Nevertheless, the cold re-brew still has some coffee flavor.

-Compared to the previous re-brewed ground beans experiments I made, it has the best taste, especially if you add milk.
+Compared to the previous re-brew ground beans experiments I made, it has the best taste, especially if you add milk.

-Therefore if you’re reusing coffee grounds with the cold brew method you will end up with a surprisingly satisfying refreshing drink.
+Therefore if you’re reusing coffee grounds with the cold brewing method you will end up with a surprisingly satisfying refreshing drink.

 If you have a sweet tooth, add some sugar or syrup to make it even better.

 It’s worth noting that I wouldn’t count on the cold re-brewed coffee to wake me up, but I would definitely enjoy it during the day if I feel like having something refreshing.

 It might just be me, but I can see myself reusing the cold brew coffee grounds for another batch from time to time.